anp-scp/anp-scp.github.io/docs/blog/posts/june_2025/boolean_package.md

     7. $F \implies G$ where F and G are formulas.
 This is referred to as implication, which is equivalent to $\neg F \lor G$

-???+ info "What is a package manager?"
+## What is a package manager?

 A package manager is like an app store for developers, but instead of downloading games or social media apps, it helps them download pieces of code (called packages) that someone else has already written to solve common problems.
 They can now use this downloaded code to build new stuff upon it.

 Imagine you're cooking a complex meal.
 You need salt, pepper, pasta, sauce, etc. Instead of growing tomatoes or grinding flour yourself, you just go to the store and buy what you need.

 A package manager is that store for developers.
 It helps them:

 - **Find** the ingredients (code libraries) they need.
 - **Download** and **install** them quickly.
 - **Keep them up to date**.
 - **Make sure all ingredients work well together** (handle compatibility).

+Here, we proceed with an example of a `conda` package manager.
+However, the same concepts apply to many other package managers as well.
 Say, we want to install a package named `numpy` via the `conda` package manager.
 We do this via `conda install numpy` :